 These 6 Things Help Me Manage the Beast That Is Adult Hormonal Acne

-I said, under control, not at bay.
+I said “manage,” not eradicate completely.
 That being said, I do see the light at the end of the tunnel as my usually massive cystic monsters have petered out to a shell of what they once were.
 It’s not a simple fix, but here’s the multi-pronged approach I take to calm my adult hormonal acne.

 Ah, aging.
 In your 20s and even sometimes in your 30s, aging is that theoretical creature that you know is lurking out there, waiting to pounce, but never really think about until it’s too late.
 Take off my makeup?
 I’m too tired.
 Sit out in the sun?
 But it feels so good.
 Late night ramen fix?
 The K-drama made me do it.

 All good until one day, you look in the mirror, and you see it.
 That finest of fine lines.
 Was that there yesterday?
 You frown — and then immediately stop frowning because the creases on your forehead freak you out.